pvdz/preval/tests/cases/normalize/expressions/assignments/for_c/auto_ident_call_computed_s-seq_simple.md

 ## Todos triggered

-- objects in isFree check
+- (todo) objects in isFree check
-- Calling a static method on an ident that is not global and not recorded: $b_$
+- (todo) Calling a static method on an ident that is not global and not recorded: $b_$

 ## Globals